Our free Irish income tax calculator shows you everything you need to know about your taxes and take home pay, all in under a minute.

-What taxes do you pay in Ireland?
+What tax do you pay on your income?

-Most people in employment in Ireland are required to pay three taxes:
+Most people in employment in Ireland are required to pay three taxes.

-Nearly all earnings are subject to taxation, and PAYE (income tax) is deducted from your salary by your employer.
+PAYE (income tax) is deducted from your salary by your employer.
 You will see PAYE on your payslips and in our tool above – but you can also use our income tax calculator to find out how much you would pay if your earnings were higher or lower.

+Income from employment is taxed at two different rates in Ireland: 20% and 40%.
 Employees pay 20% of their gross salary up to the standard rate cut-off point, which for a single person is currently €44,000.
 Any earnings over this threshold are taxed at the higher 40% rate.

 The threshold for lone parents and married couples with one income is higher – at €48,000 and €53,000 respectively.
 The standard rate cut-off for married couples with two incomes is up to €88,000.